Graduate Catalog

 Credits: 1 semester hour.

-EDAD 519 Practicum for School Administrators
+EDAD 519 Practicum for School Leadership

 Content: Supervised, onsite, pre-designed administrative experience along with campus seminars involving activities, discussions, and presentations.
 Students explore the essential content knowledge, leadership, collaboration, and research skills necessary for successful school administration in early childhood/elementary and middle-level/high school under the supervision of experienced site and campus supervisors.
+Total of 3 semester hours required for the program.

 Prerequisites: EDAD 518